MICs can differ for different instances of the same kind of technical debt

 Related posts

-MPrin in a platform component upgrade
+MPrin in platform component upgrades

 An aisle in the stacks of a library.
-Some libraries are upgrading their book tagging systems from barcodes to RFID tags.
-This is essentially a platform component upgrade.
+Some libraries are upgrading their book tagging systems from barcodes to RFID tags — what is essentially a platform upgrade.
 When they do convert, every item in their collections becomes an instance of technical debt until it’s tagged with an RFID.
 A tagging technician can process about 1,000 items per day [Boss 2011].
 It’s a big job.

 References